tkurbad/wandboard/README.md

 2. The official *Google apps* are missing (which isn't the fault of the Wandboard folks, btw.)

-3. If you managed to get the *Google apps* running, you can not install **paid** apps from the *PlayStore*, since some mandatory kernel options are missing.
+3. If you managed to get the *Google apps* running, you could not install **paid** apps from the *PlayStore*, since some mandatory kernel options are missing.